aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 environment where a variable will live---letting the interpreter skip looking up the name.

-There's a third kind of win in rewriting the program as we compile it---'optimization'.
+A third kind of win is possible in rewriting the program as we compile it---'optimization'.
 Perhaps the compiler could notice that `[i*2 for i in range(10)]` would go faster as `list(range(0, 20, 2))`.
 This is precomputation in a broader, open-ended sense (sometimes called the